luyangshang/CyberCraft/CyberCraft/scenarios/README.txt

 *Error!
 The buff "XXX" related to an act in scenario Y is not found!
 This scenario will enforce/clean buff on the character.
 Nevertheless, the definition of the buff is not found.

+*Error!
+The buff "XXX" selected for this scenario (scenario Y) is not defined in common_acts.json In scenarioY_cyber.json under commonBuffs, a buff called XXX is selected.
+Nevertheless, it's not defined in common_acts.json.
+You should add the buff definition in common_acts.json, or define the buff in scenarioY_cyber.json instead, and delete this reference in commBuffs.

 *modifier format wrong
 It's not suggested to use modifier if you have other alternatives.
 But if you do want to use it, the  modifier should be written as a string, delimited by semicolon(;) into substrings, each following this regular expression:
 /^[01]:[^:]*:[^:]*:["+""-""*""/""="]:[0-9]+\.?[0-9]*$/